Winter: Effect on humans

-Rates of influenza, COVID-19 and other respiratory diseases also increase during the winter.
+Rates of influenza, COVID-19, and other respiratory diseases also increase during the winter.

 Mythology

-In Persian culture, the winter solstice is called Yaldā (meaning: birth) and it has been celebrated for thousands of years.
-It is referred to as the eve of the birth of Mithra, who symbolised light, goodness and strength on earth.
+In Persian culture, the winter solstice is called Yaldā (meaning: birth) and has been celebrated for thousands of years.
+It is referred to as the eve of the birth of Mithra, who symbolised light, goodness and strength on Earth.

 In Greek mythology, Hades kidnapped Persephone to be his wife.
 Zeus ordered Hades to return her to Demeter, the goddess of the Earth and her mother.
 Hades tricked Persephone into eating the food of the dead, so Zeus decreed that she spend six months with Demeter and six months with Hades.
 During the time her daughter is with Hades, Demeter became depressed and caused winter.

 In Welsh mythology, Gwyn ap Nudd abducted a maiden named Creiddylad.
 On May Day, her lover, Gwythr ap Greidawl, fought Gwyn to win her back.
 The battle between them represented the contest between summer and winter.